 Homeowner’s Insurance Warning Signs

 If your renovations require extensive months of construction, or if you will need to leave your home while the renovations are occurring, as in the case of major reconstruction and refurbishments, you might even have to file for insurance as a different classification.
 For example, when you initially bought your homeowners insurance, it was probably assumed that someone, whether you or your family members, will be living inside the home.
-If you have tenatants the coverage may need to be modified.
+If you have tenants the coverage may need to be modified.

 Many people do not want to contact their insurance company when doing home renovations for fear that their premiums will go up.
-This is a valid concern, because premiums frequently do go up during renovations.
+This is a valid concern because premiums frequently do go up during renovations.
 However, at the same time, if you don’t communicate with the insurer, there may be a gap in coverage, and it’s possible that you as the homeowner will end up paying out of pocket for anything that goes wrong during the renovation process.

-Although you will likely end up paying a higher premium during (and after) extensive refurbishing, it’s important to check with your provider to understand how renovation will affect your specific policy.
+Although you will likely end up paying a higher premium during (and after) extensive refurbishing, it’s important to check with your provider to understand how the renovation will affect your specific policy.
 If you don’t check, you might be building something that’s not covered, and if an accident does occur, you won’t be fully covered, which would end up costing much more in the long run.

 Editor’s Note: